 Wasn't There a Problem With the Rotavirus Vaccine?

 Rotavirus is one of the most common causes of diarrhea in young children.
 In 1999, a rotavirus vaccine was taken off the market because it was linked to an increased risk for intussusception, a type of bowel obstruction, in babies.

 The vaccine is now on the regular immunization schedule to be given orally to infants as a liquid during standard vaccination visits — RotaTeq at ages 2 months, 4 months, and 6 months, or Rotarix at ages 2 months and 4 months.
-Your doctor will have
+Your doctor will have the most current information.

 Do Vaccines Cause SIDS, Multiple Sclerosis, Or Other Problems?

 There are concerns, many of which circulate on the Internet, linking some vaccines to multiple sclerosis, sudden infant death syndrome (SIDS), and other problems.
 To date, studies have failed to show any connection between immunizations and these conditions.
 The number of SIDS cases has actually fallen by more than 50% in recent years, whereas the number of vaccines given yearly has continued to rise.

 Why Do Kids Need Vaccines for a Disease That's Been Eliminated?